w3f/Grants-Program/applications/Dante_Network.md

 - [SDK Repo](https://github.com/dantenetwork/solidity-contract-template)
 - The main of our protocol stack development repos are **private** for the moment, if anyone wants to view and check it, please contact us.
 It will be open source with license GPLv3 when the development and testing are completed.

-Please also provide the GitHub accounts of all team members.
-If they contain no activity, references to projects hosted elsewhere or live are also fine.
 #### Team members' repos:
 - [Shawn Z](https://github.com/xiyu1984)
 - [Zack W](https://github.com/wuyahuang)